Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 ## Day 17
 ### File: `Cuda_CNN.ipynb`
+This CUDA kernel implements a whole CNN architecture with pooling layers

+## Day 18
+### File: `1dconv.py`
+**Summary:**
+Implemented 1D convolution using Triton, a high-level language for GPU programming.
+The implementation uses block-based processing where each thread block handles a segment of the input array.
+Features include proper boundary handling with padding, efficient memory access patterns, and support for variable kernel sizes.
+The convolution operation computes weighted sums by sliding the kernel over the input data.

+## Day 19
+### File: `tiled-matrix.cu`
+**Summary:**
+Implemented tiled matrix multiplication in CUDA with advanced optimization techniques.
+Each thread computes a 2x2 block of the output matrix, utilizing shared memory tiles to minimize global memory accesses.
+The implementation includes loop unrolling for better instruction-level parallelism and proper boundary condition handling.
+This approach significantly improves memory bandwidth utilization and reduces memory latency.

+## Day 20
+### File: `doublebuffermatmul.cu`
+**Summary:**
+Implemented double-buffered matrix multiplication using CUDA, a technique that overlaps computation with memory transfers.
+The kernel uses two sets of shared memory buffers (ping-pong buffering) where one buffer is used for computation while the other is being loaded with new data from global memory.
+This approach ensures the GPU is never idle and minimizes memory latency, making it particularly effective for large-scale matrix multiplications where global memory access is a bottleneck.

-This CUDA kernel implements a whole CNN architecture with pooling layers Enjoy the journey into the depths of neural networks and high-performance computing with PyTorch and CUDA!
+Enjoy the journey into the depths of neural networks and high-performance computing with PyTorch and CUDA!